Home » General Admission Requirements

 Criteria Cognitive Aptitude Test (CCAT)

-The Criteria Cognitive Aptitude Test (CCAT) is an aptitude test that measures an individual’s aptitude, or ability to solve problems, digest and apply information, learn new skills, and think critically.
+The Criteria Cognitive Aptitude Test (CCAT) is an aptitude test that measures an individual’s aptitude to solve problems, digest and apply information, learn new skills, and think critically.
 The exam consists of 50 items.
 There is no cost for this exam.
-Applicants are allowed three (3) attempts within a calendar year to pass the exam.
+Applicants are allowed three (3) attempts within one (1) calendar year to pass the exam.
+Students are allowed to retest the same day as the first failed exam.
+There must be at least seven (7) days between attempts after that.
+While students are allowed up to three (3) attempts to pass, only the score from the first attempt will be used in the ranking process, as applicable per program.

+Results are valid for one (1) year from the date of the first attempt.
 Please note that if a graduate (or current student) applies for another program and their CCAT result has expired, this person must retake the test.
-Students applying to a program without a minimum required score will have one opportunity to take the test within a calendar year.

 Test of Essential Academic Skills (TEAS)®